RaselParvejHrid/L2-typescript/README.md

 <li>
 <b>interface</b>s are extensible, as in OOP Inheritance. <br/>
 We can combine more than one types into a single type, using operators like <b>|</b> and <b>&</b>; but this cannot be called 'Extending' in terms of OOP Inheritance.
-No clear hierarchical relationship is established.
+It's more like creating a new type from two or more types, rather than inheriting and extending a type.

 ```ts
 interface Person {